-A portion of the undeveloped acreage within the District is subject to an agricultural exemption; however, the Developer has executed an agreement, which is recorded in the real property records of Travis County, and is a covenant running with the land, waiving the right to have certain land located within the District classified as agricultural, open-space or timberland.
-In addition, the Developer has waived the right to have the lots and houses (if any) classified as business inventory.
-Such agreement may not be modified without the approval of the TCEQ and is binding on purchasers of such land from the developer.
+A portion of the undeveloped acreage within the District is subject to an agricultural exemption, however, the Developers have executed agreements, which are recorded in the real property records of Williamson County, and are covenants running with the land, waiving the right to have the land located within the District classified as agricultural, open-space, or timberland.
+In addition, the Developers have waived the right to have the lots and houses (if any) classified as business inventory.
+Such agreement may not be modified without the approval of the TCEQ and is binding on purchasers of such land from the Developers.
 See "TAXING PROCEDURES - Property Subject to Taxation by the District."